danielfdch/horiseon-marketing-optimized/README.md

-# Horison Marketing Website Optimization Project
+# Horison Social Solutions Services Website Optimization Project

 ## Description
-The objective of this project is to optimize the current Horizon marketing website so that it complies with current accessibility standards.
-The standards include the use of properly structured semantic HTML elements, which follow a logical structure that is independent of styling and positioning.
-Image elements should use appropriate accessible alt attributes.
-Heading attributes should follow a sequential order and the title element should have a concise and descriptive title.
+The objective of this project is to optimize the current Horizon Social Solution Services website so that it complies with current accessibility standards.
+The standards include the use of properly structured semantic HTML elements, which must follow a logical structure that is independent of styling and positioning.
+Also, Image elements should use appropriate accessible alt attributes.
+Heading attributes should follow a sequential order, and the title element should have a concise and descriptive title.
 During the execution of this project, HTML and CSS were utilized.

 ## Installation
 Source code can be downloaded at https://github.com/danielfdch/horiseon-marketing-optimized/archive/refs/heads/main.zip.